ampproject/amp-wp/contributing.md

 nvm install
 ```

+A [Google Fonts API Key](https://developers.google.com/fonts/docs/developer_api)  is required to build or update Google font list.
+May not be require for many contributors.

 ## Local Environment

 Since you need a WordPress environment to run the plugin in, the quickest way to get up and running is to use the provided Docker setup.
 Install [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/install/) by following the instructions on their website.